krux/pysecurity-groups/README.md

   options.
 Configuration options are:
   - `regions`: A comma-separated list of regions to manage security groups/rules in.
+  - `account-id`: Your AWS account ID.
+If this is not set, `security-groups` will query AWS for it. <em>Due to limitations in the AWS API, this query will fail if you do not have at least one security group in one of the regions `security-groups` is configured to connect to.</em>
 - The `VARIABLES` section defines variables which can be used in the security group sections for clarity or to save typing.
 A variable is defined as `name = value` - for example: